This is from my original site, will divide it into several pages here in order to be able to include a pic. After all, they're funny. :)

 * When things are not functioning, can you take honest self-inventory to see "If" you contributed, & what you can do to improve?

 * Similarly but the opposite, do you take the blame for everything, & seldom notice if those you've surrounded yourself with need to be informed to treat you better?
 Can you find polite words to express this?

 * Have you made a therapist as if Guru?
 [Or a guru a therapist?!]
 And do you have trouble making decisions, therefore want regular advice from a counselor?
-[Advice 'once in a while' from anyone, is okay.
-But the final choice is your responsibility.]
+[Advice 'once in a while' from anyone is okay.
+But should not regularly require it, and the final choice is your responsibility.]

 * Can you admit if you need professional help?
 [Really, it's not a big deal anymore, resolves draining issues, saves future pains too.
 According to the book "I" read, therapy is usually temporary!]

 * Many have healed themselves through [qualified, not New Agey/trippy] self help books as much as with a therapist.
 If you truly need such help, there's no shame in buying a couple of these.
 They work!
 That's been proven.
 Tho if you tend to get addicted to therapists or counselors, make sure not to get addicted to books or authors.
 One, 2, maybe 3 books at most, should do it.
 Then push them aside, detach. ...And please do not go around analyzing or diagnosing others, that's yet another problem: "Codependency."
 Books are for you - and your alone.